masolimano/maneage/README.md

      contexts.

-   - *Automatic variables*: These are wonderful and very useful Make constructs that greatly shrink the text, while help in read-ability, robustness (less bugs in typos for example) and generalization.
+   - *Automatic variables*: These are wonderful and very useful Make constructs that greatly shrink the text, while helping in read-ability, robustness (less bugs in typos for example) and generalization.
 For example even when a rule only has one target or one prerequisite, always use `$@` instead of the target's name, `$<` instead of the first prerequisite, `$^` instead of the full list of prerequisites and etc. You can see the full list of automatic variables [here](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html).
 If you use GNU Make, you can also see this page on your command-line: